faiyazdev/faiyazdev/README.md

 🚀 Hi there!
-I’m a Full Stack Developer with 2+ years of experience building full-stack web applications, focusing on clean architecture, performance, and modern technologies like Next.js.
-I love tackling coding challenges and turning complex problems into simple, elegant solutions.
+I’m a Full Stack Developer with 2+ years of hands-on experience building web applications through real-world projects and continuous self-learning.

+I focus on clean architecture, performance, and modern technologies like Next.js, and I enjoy solving coding challenges by turning complex problems into simple, elegant solutions.

 <!-- <br><br>
 I’m a fast and self-learner who loves solving problems and thrives both independently and as a strong team player.
 Most of my journey has been driven by personal projects and continuous learning, where I push myself to adopt best practices and new technologies. -->
-Currently, I’m building full-stack projects with **Next.js**, focusing on performance optimization and scalability.
-My long-term goal is to grow with a company where I can apply my skills to build enterprise-grade applications that are robust, user-friendly, and efficient.
+Currently, I’m building full-stack projects with Next.js, applying best practices in performance optimization and scalability.
+My long-term goal is to grow with a forward-thinking company where I can contribute to building enterprise-grade applications that are robust, user-friendly, and efficient.